dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - **{{< spell 50334 "Berserk" >}}** - Berserk has undergone some changes since SL that make it pretty big on sustained AoE, it's no huge AoE burst like some specs have out there but it's still very solid all rounder.
 - **{{< spell 323764 "Convoke the Spirits" >}}** - Convoke is huge, it's a 4s channelled nuke that switches up based on what form you are in.
 Feral convoke also casts the Lunar Inspiration version of Moonfire, which means it's AoE potential in Feral form is bigger than some would give it credit for.

+With our tier in 9.2 being ...

+- **{{< spell 364416 "Heart of the Lion" >}}**  (2-Set) Each combo point spent reduces the cooldown of Incarnation: King of the Jungle or Berserk by 0.5 sec.
+- **{{< spell 363498 "Sickle of the Lion" >}}**  (4-Set) When Berserk ends you lacerate all nearby enemies, dealing (320% of Attack power) Bleed damage over 10 sec.

+This means that our {{< spell 50334 "Berserk" >}} CD drops to around 1:30-2:00 in M+, meaning you want to use Berserk on CD as much as possible, else you're effectively wasting the 2p bonus, if it's not on CD then it's CD can't be reduced.
+The 4p effectively turns Berserk into an AoE focused ability, so if a boss is on 10% hp and you're about to pull a big pack (think 3rd boss in HoA) then it is worth holding Berserk.

 *That said* there are times and routes where CD usage matters, for example if your group is planning around a burst window to burn down a pack or a boss, or a particularly nasty pull that needs to be burned down to be efficient (e.g. SoA double pack mid-way through between 1st and 2nd boss with spear), then you need to hold CDs.
 Talk to your group and coordinate these types of pulls to make sure you have yours ready.

 Also, it can be worth having an addon like OmniCD to track your teams CDs, so you don't all blow CDs on the same pack, which can lower the individual value of each members CDs.